David-McKenna/udpPacketManager/docs/newProcessingMode.md

 ```

-5. Go to `int lofar_udp_setup_processing(lofar_udp_meta *meta)`, run the maths on the input / output data sizes and add your case to the switch statement.
+5. Go to `lofar_udp_reader.c` and find the `int lofar_udp_setup_processing(lofar_udp_meta *meta)` function.
+You will need to add your mode to two switch statements here.
+One is a simple fall-through to check that the mode is defned.
+For the second, you'll need to determine the input / output data sizes and add your processing mode to the second switch statement.
 If adding a completely new calculation, be sure to add a `break;` statement afterwards, as the compiler warning is disabled for this switch statement.
 In the case of a re-rodering operation, you will just need to define the number of output arrays.

 6. Add documentation to `README_CLI.md` and `lofar_cli_meta.c`.